sata-deep/d-band-center/README.md

 Use Total d-DOS option (1) to print the d-band centers.
 Once the atoms are selected the code prints the d-DOS for the up and down electrons for the selected atoms in a file called **d-ud.dat** (in addition to printing the d-band centers of those selected atoms).
+If you use this code, please cite the following article:

+**Bhattacharjee, S.**, Waghmare, U. & Lee, SC.
+An improved d-band model of the catalytic activity of magnetic transition metal surfaces.
+Sci Rep 6, 35916 (2016). https://doi.org/10.1038/srep35916